ckk-pls/Irish-Whiskey-Tours/README.md

  to the device the website is being viewed on.
  * **Jumbotron**: The jumbotron is an image from a whiskey distillery.
 The jumbtron image reacts accordingly to the device it is being viewed on.
- * **Tour 1**: This section sets out about the tour and lets you book throught button 1.
+ * **Tour 1**: This section sets out about the tour and lets you book through button 1.
 It also lets you press button 2 to see other amenities in the area.
- * **Tour 2**: This section sets out about the tour and lets you book throught button 1.
+ * **Tour 2**: This section sets out about the tour and lets you book through button 1.
 It also lets you press button 2 to see other amenities in the area.
- * **Tour 3**: This section sets out about the tour and lets you book throught button 1.
+ * **Tour 3**: This section sets out about the tour and lets you book through button 1.
 It also lets you press button 2 to see other amenities in the area.
  * **Map**: This allows users of the site to see the location of the tours in Ireland and see amenities close to tours.
  * **Footer**: The footer section has external links to Irish Whiskey Tours social media pages.